mckelveygreg/Gregs-100DaysOfCode/log.md

   - Today's Progress: Did some JS review.
   - Thoughts: glad this JS is starting to feel relavent to my FCC challenges.

+ Day 21: Mar 13, 2018
+  - Today's Progress: Did the beginner MDN JavaScript challenges without cheating!!
+  - Thoughts: It is late, after community dinner and Jazz Anonymous Practice...
+I'm pooped.
+However, completing challenges does give me a lot of energy!

 <!-- TEMPLATE FORM
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)